Congratulations to winners of the 2016 Temkin Group CX Vendor Excellence (CxVE) Awards:

 - Desirree Madison-Biggs is Customer Experience/NPS Programs Director at Airbnb.

 - Bruce Temkin is CX Transformist & Managing Partner of Temkin Group.
-He is widely recognized as a customer experience thought leader and chairman of the Customer Experience Professionals Association (CXPA.org).
+He is widely recognized as a customer experience thought leader and co-founder and past chairman of the Customer Experience Professionals Association (CXPA.org).

-Last year’s winners were: Allegiance, Clarabridge, and Verint.
+Last year’s winners were: Confirmit, Clarabridge, NICE Systems, Qualtrics, Rant & Rave, ResponseTek, and Walker.

 Frequently Asked Questions (FAQs)